Sicilian bread is easy to make, but it does take a little time because it’s a yeast rising bread.

 - Cover one more time and let rise.

-- Once desired height is reached, place into your already heated oven.
+- Once desired height is reached, place the pans into your already heated oven.

 - Set a cup of water or bowl in the oven if you want a chewy crust.